 Important side-effects you should know about co-codamol

 Unknown frequency: dependence and addiction (see section “How do I know if I am addicted?”).

 Stop taking co-codamol and see a doctor or go to a hospital straight away if:

-Talk to your doctor straight away if you notice any of the following serious side effects:
+Talk to your doctor straight away if you notice the following serious side effect: